 P = (V / R) x V

-If we plot this as a chart using an arbitrary value for the resistance of 100 ohms we can see that the plot is very close to linear.
+If we plot this as a chart using an arbitrary value of 100 ohms for the resistance, we can see that the plot is almost linear.

 The resulting graph gives us the actual perceived brightness increase as the voltage increases.
 As you can see the “real world” perceived increase brightness is linear with respect to voltage.